Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Conclusion

 \section{Conclusion}

-In this paper, we proposed three schemes for computational task scheduling (including offloading and updating) age-minimal MEC in a semi-Markov game.
-First, we introduce a fractional RL framework for single-agent scenario with fractional objectives.
-Second, we develop a fractional MARL framework for fractional scheme in multi-agent scenarios.
-We demonstrate that this framework theoretically converges to Nash equilibrium by showing that it is equvivalent to an inexact Newton's method.
-Third, we present an asynchronous trajectory collection mechanism to address asynchronous multi-agent problems in SMG.
+In this paper, we proposed a unified framework for joint task updating and offloading to minimize AoI in MEC systems modeled as an SMG. \revb{First, we introduced a fractional RL framework for the single-agent scenario with fractional objectives.} Second, we developed a fractional MARL framework for multi-agent problems with fractional objectives.
+We demonstrated that this framework theoretically converges to Nash equilibrium by showing that it is equivalent to an inexact Newton's method.
+Third, we presented an asynchronous trajectory collection mechanism to address asynchronous multi-agent problems in the SMG.
 Evaluation results show significant performance improvements in average AoI for both the fractional framework and asynchronous trajectory collection mechanism.

-In future work, it is worth concerning AoI-related challenges, such as timely multi-task remote inference \cite{shisher2025computation}, as well as problems that can be formulated with fractional objectives, including energy consumption and security satisfaction in MEC systems.
+\revbb{Future work will explore broader AoI-related problems, such as timely multi-task remote inference \cite{shisher2025computation}, and other fractional MEC objectives, including energy consumption and security satisfaction in MEC systems.
+We will also extend the fractional MARL framework to strongly coupled or highly heterogeneous MEC deployments and study price-of-anarchy-type efficiency bounds for the resulting Nash equilibria.}

-\ifreport \appendices {\Alph{section}}
+\appendices {\Alph{section}}